JorgePerC/IntroToCV/README.md

 # IntroToCV
-Files to learn CV, for the moment, only in Python
+Files to learn CV, for the moment, only in Python.

 So...
 I'm really new to this.